davidscholberg/go-urbandict/README.md

 type DefinitionResponse struct { ... }
 ```

-**NOTE**: The WordOfTheDay function scrapes Urban Dictionary's front page for the word of the day since this feature does not appear to be exposed in their REST API.
+**NOTE**: The Trending and WordOfTheDay functions scrape Urban Dictionary's website since these features do not appear to be exposed in their REST API.

 ### Usage